microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot-getteamsdeviceusagetotalusercounts.md

 The CSV file has the following headers for columns.

 - Report Refresh Date
+- Web
+- Windows Phone
+- Android Phone
+- iOS
+- Mac
+- Windows
+- Chrome OS
+- Linux
 - Report Date
-- Team Chat Messages
-- Private Chat Messages
-- Calls
-- Meetings
-- Other Actions
 - Report Period

 ### JSON

-If successful, this method returns a `200 OK` response code and a **[teamsUserActivityUserCounts](../resources/teamsuseractivityusercounts.md)** object in the response body.
+If successful, this method returns a `200 OK` response code and a **[teamsDeviceUsageUserCounts](../resources/teamsdeviceusageusercounts.md)** object in the response body.

 ## Example